PzAz04Maus/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/_Master.md

 A called attack is governed by the lower of the normal attribute or the attacker’s Coolness Under Fire.
  In addition, called attacks to specific locations have additional effects:

-  •Head: A called attack to the head suffers a –4 penalty.
+  - Head: A called attack to the head suffers a –4 penalty.
 If it succeeds, however, its total damage is increased by 2.

-•Limb: A called attack to an arm or leg suffers a –2 penalty.
+ - Limb: A called attack to an arm or leg suffers a –2 penalty.
 If it succeeds, however, its total damage is increased by 1.

- •Torso: A called attack to the torso suffers a –1 penalty.
+ - Torso: A called attack to the torso suffers a –1 penalty.

 # Cover
 Smart combatants don’t stand upright in the open while bullets are flying – they seek cover.